LunarWatcher/doesnotfail2ban/docs/Config.md

 * **forgetAfter** [Duration]: How long it takes before fails are forgiven.
 To avoid excessive data storage, this has to be a finite value.
 Hwoever, for those that never want to forgive fails, setting this value high (for example multiple years) has the same effect.

 Additionally, under just `core`, there's an additional key:
 * **whitelist**: A list of IPs or CIDR ranges that are excluded.
 It's STRONGLY recommended you include IPs you frequent here, especially if the IPs are static.
+This especially implies to internal IP addresses, if dnf2b is configured in a homelab.
 If possible, whitelisting the entire `192.168.0.0/16` range (or equivalent if your router uses one of the other two localhost ranges instead; refer to your router's DHCP config for more information) is recommended.
 If you use SSH to access the server and don't whitelist yourself, and you have an aggressive configuration, you risk locking yourself out if you don't add a whitelist entry.
 This is a mild annoyance when you're in the same building as the server, but quite a bit worse if cloud use is involved (though there are other ways around this, such as switching to a different IP).

-### Communicators

-Communicators are an optional feature that serve configurable notifications about various events.

 ## Advanced configuration